Cognigy/Documentation/docs/en/docs/ai/xApp/tokens.md

 The PIN code to access the xApp Session.
 The PIN code is only valid for 5 minutes.

-The xApp Session PIN is created by using the [Get xApp Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node.
+The xApp Session PIN is created by using the [xApp: Get Session PIN](../flow-nodes/xApp/get-xApp-session-PIN.md) Node.

 ## xApp Session URL